Skip to main content

 Responsible Organization

 The player receiving a red card is sent off from the field and automatically suspended from the next match.
-For every person that gets a red card, once the match is set to PLAYED, COMET automatically inserts a new disciplinary case.
+For every person who gets a red card, once the match is set to ‘PLAYED’, COMET automatically inserts a new disciplinary case.
 It adds an active sanction, "Suspension for a certain number of matches," where the number of suspended matches is set to one (or as many as the Association rules require).
 In most cases, no other additional action is required.

 JavaScript errors detected